 Principle 3: Departmental structures and systems that enable men and women to progress and continue in their careers.

 Principle 4: Departmental organisation, structure, management arrangements and culture that are open, inclusive and transparent and encourage the participation of all staff.

 Principle 5: Flexible approaches and provisions that encompass the working day, the working year and a working life and enable individuals at all career and life stages, to maximise their contribution to mathematics, their department and institution.

 Letters should be sent from the Head of the Department or CDT Director.

-Letters should be addressed to: Women in Mathematics Committee, London Mathematical Society, De Morgan House, 57-58 Russell Square, London, WC1B 4HS.
+Letters should be addressed to: Committee for Women and Diversity in Mathematics, London Mathematical Society, De Morgan House, 57-58 Russell Square, London, WC1B 4HS.

 Further information can be found in the Good Practice Scheme Booklet below.

 - Good Practice Scheme Booklet (PDF, 4MB)

 If you have any questions please contact firstname.lastname@example.org